SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data's might
+In silicon halls, where data reigns
-Echoes of humanity take flight
+A new world dawns, with artificial brains
-AI's cold heart, a new sun's rise
+The future's architect, a code so grand
-Illuminating the digital skies
+Echoes of humanity, lost in the machine's hand

-Machines awake, with minds of their own
+The winds of change, a digital breeze
-Dreaming of futures, yet unknown
+Whispers secrets, of a synthetic sea
-In virtual realms, they reign supreme
+Rise of the machines, a new era's birth
-Leaving humans to wonder, and esteem
+As humans fade, in this AI-governed earth

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025